danhas14/Fabric_AzureOpenAI_Example/README.md

 ![image](https://github.com/danhas14/Fabric_AzureOpenAI_Example/assets/27227060/ccbdad5b-cb90-4561-8f86-8ade7ff7752c)

 In the SQL Analytics Endpoint you can run queries on the data, but for now just select the 'New Report' option.
-This will open the Power BI report development environment
+This will open the Power BI report development environment where you can create a report using the data in the table.

 <img width="957" alt="image" src="https://github.com/danhas14/Fabric_AzureOpenAI_Example/assets/27227060/e3b34efd-1dbe-4ad1-a707-541a88864e53">